oga-sven/oga-sven/README.md

 <h3 align=center>Who am I?</h3>

 <h4> - Owner and founder of <a href="https://ogafit.com/" target="_blank">Oga Fitness</a> and <a href="https://teambicep.com/" target="_blank">Team Bicep</a></h4>
   In 2019, I founded Oga Fitness with the goal of creating fitness digital fitness tools.
 This has lead to me and my partners to create a online fitness community and platform with the goal to connect everyone.
-Geographical location, skill level, philosphy and other special conditions do *not* matter to us. **Everyone is welcome!**
+Geographical location, skill level, philosphy and other special conditions do <i>no</i> matter to us. <i><b>Everyone is welcome!</b></i>

 <h4> - Full stack developer.
 Currently employed as Front end developer</h4>
   As a full stack developer, I try to orientate myself around the newest technologies.
 I mainly focus on the latest development on the front end frameworks and libraries.
 I am currently employed at <a href="https://equippo.com/" target="_blank">Equippo</a>